 A physical space: The Legacy Project is now housed in Ponderosa Annex C (formerly the UBC Writing Centre) on West Mall, next door to the building that houses the UBC Press.
-This space will enable us to gather and store the physical materials that will undoubtedly accrue as the Project gathers steam.
-Once we are well established in our new home, we hope to use the space for displays and for research by historians of UBC and higher education in British Columbia.
+This space allows us to gather and store physical materials such as books and photographs that tell UBC’s story and reflect its many achievements over the past century.